 Continuing through spring 2023, BGE is performing preventative maintenance on underground electric cables along both Warren Road and York Road (MD 45) in Cockeysville, Maryland.
 As a result of this work, please remain alert for lane shifts and traffic changes implemented in the area.

 For questions or concerns, please call

 Jordan Mueller at 410-618-0107 or email

 BGEProject@bge.com and reference the

-Reisterstown Road Electric Reliability Upgrade project.
+Shawan Road Electric Reliability Upgrade Project.

 This site, bounded by Hillen Rd., Wellbourne Rd. and Sherwood Ave. in Baltimore, was selected and purchased for a new electric distribution facility, known as the Loch Raven Electric Facility.
 It will reliably distribute electric power to the homes and businesses in the area.
-BGE will maintain a fenced, secure location at this site until construction begins in 2016.
+BGE will maintain a fenced, secure location at this site until construction begins soon.
 BGE worked closely with Baltimore City and community stakeholders to select the new location that will help ensure continued electric service reliability.
 Contact

 BGEProject@bge.com with any questions or concerns.